-If you achieve a Level 2 pass or better it is then possible to progress on to Level 3 qualifications such as the T Level in Education and Childcare or the Cambridge Technical in Health and Social Care.
+If you achieve A Level 2 pass (equivalent to a GCSE grade 4) or better it is then possible to progress on to Level 3 qualifications such as Child Development, Health and Social Care in Education and Childcare or the Cambridge Technical in Health and Social Care.
 It could help you to enter the apprenticeships and traineeship routes in Child Care, Social Care work or work in the health sector.
 You will also be able to use the transferable skills such as self- reflection, communication, teamwork and problem solving in other areas of study.